Roave/SecurityAdvisories/README.md

 ~$ composer require zendframework/zendframework:2.3.1
 ```

+The checks are only executed when adding a new dependency via `composer require` or when running `composer update`:
+deploying an application with a valid `composer.lock` and via `composer install` won't trigger any security versions
+checking.

 ## Stability

 This package can only be required in its `dev-master` version: there will never be stable/tagged versions because of